 - Speaking of tea, I've been loving this no-caffeine tea lately since it's been hot, it's really refreshing over ice.
 In the winter it's nice hot, too.
 It doesn't have much of a flavor like most herbal-type teas have, and no sweetness, it just takes like basic tea, which is what I prefer!
-I keep it in this neat big jar I found (similar to these glass jars), and strain it through this cute little strainer as I'm filling up my glass.
+You can get it in tea bags, or for loose-leaf tea, I keep it in this neat big jar I found (similar to these glass jars), and strain it through this cute little strainer as I'm filling up my glass.

 - This toaster oven has served us well for years, even thought it was in an awkward place on our counter.
 I loved how this model toasts, bakes, broils, convection bakes, and defrosts.
 We will keep that as a backup for downstairs now, because our new microwave is also a convection oven which is what we used most in the toaster oven anyway, just to heat something quickly instead of heating up the whole oven.

 - Our drawer organizers that I showed you in the video — so cheap and they make it very easy to find things in our drawers now!
 We also got the silverware organizer.